xieweiAlex/English_Learning/words/2022/words-Sep.md

 Michael becomes **irate** and refuses to talk to the media.
 people **build you up to tear you down**.
 It happens in sports all the time.
 If a team wins too much, you want them to lose.

-If you weren't aware of these rapidly shifting monetary machinations, it's time to shuffle your media.
+If you weren't aware of these rapidly shifting monetary **machinations**, it's time to shuffle your media.

 > The telecom sector offers a cautionary tale: When Voice-Over-Internet-Protocol (VOIP) was invented in 1995, most people disparaged it as a technology that couldn’t scale and wasn’t a threat to the telecom giants.
 > “Money Over Internet Protocols” at scale are truly a threat to traditional banking because they enable money to move outside the traditional, antiquated payment rails.

-At its pivotal juncture telecom was a heavily regulated industry, just like banking is today at its pivotal juncture.
+At its pivotal **juncture** telecom was a heavily regulated industry, just like banking is today at its pivotal juncture.
 **rear end**.

 It that means that we are losers in the eyes of others, then **so be it**.
 Being a loser isn't a bad thing in itself, it's what we **make of it**.
-Don't wish to be a general, or a senator, or a consul, but to be free.
-And the only way to this, is a contempt of things not in our control.
+Don't wish to be a general, or a senator, or a **consul**, but to be free.
+And the only way to this, is a **contempt of things not in our control**.

 > If a person **speaks ill of** you, it's either true, or false.
 If it's true, then you should accept it as who you are.
 If it's false, then accept them as foolish, and their opinion can be disregarded.